stackotter/swift-bundler/Documentation/SwiftBundler/SwiftBundler.docc/creating-an-app.md

 # Creating an app

-Creating a hello world app using Swift Bundler.
+Creating a hello world app.

 ## Overview